koffiebaard/advent-of-code/readme.md

-# Advent of Code 2021
+# Advent of Code 2021, Bash edition
 Made in the best language in the world, objectively speaking.